arminbw/wiretouch/README.md

 A few of the included 3rd-party libraries are licensed under the GPL-compatible MIT license.

-Wiretouch is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.
+WireTouch is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of merchantability or fitness for a particular purpose.
 See the [http://www.gnu.org/licenses](GNU General Public License) for more details.